KasimAhmic/QuickOp/README.md

 ## Running

 QuickOp is still a WIP and as such the methods for running the operation generators will change drastically over time.
-At present, the only two generators that can be run are Facing and Spiral Facing.
-You can run them by tweaking the parameters in the `src/operations/facing.operation.ts` and `src/operations/spiral-facing.operation.ts` files respectively and then running the commands below for the operation you want.
+At present, the only generators that can be run are the ones below.
+You can tweak the parameters in their respective *.operation.ts files and run the commands below.

 ```bash
 yarn facing